Innovator Founder Visa

 • your tuberculosis test results if you’re from a country where you have to take the test

-Can I apply for settlement with Innovator Visa?
+Can I apply for settlement with Innovator Founder Visa?

-Yes you can if you have continually resided in the UK for at least 3 years immediately prior to application and meet the requirements.
+Yes, you can if you have continuously resided in the UK for at least 3 years immediately prior to application and meet the requirements.

 I have a business previously assessed by an endorsing body.
 Can I apply for this visa?